 Okay, another cat blog!
-Yes, I’m a cat lover and I love all pets and care for all living creatures!
-I’m not a cat fanatic, it’s just that felines have always been a part of my life and I love it!
-I love to write too.
-I love my work.
-I love my family.
-I love my life!
-I love a lot actually!
-Amy means beloved….so it’s reciprocated in many ways : ) Read on!
-I’d love it!
+Yes, I’m a cat lover and I love all pets and I care for all living creatures!
+I’m not a cat fanatic, it’s just that felines have been an important part of my life since my teens, and I love cat to pay attention to behavior!

-Little did we know that 3 months after Max my manx was murdered in early 2002 by something in the street, (I don’t love creatures who kill pets and on the other hand I don’t like it at all when my pets kill creatures), a tiny meow would emit from our neighbor’s garden.
+Little did we know that 3 months after Max my manx was murdered in early 2002 by something in the street, (I don’t love creatures who kill pets, and on the other hand I don’t like it at all when my pets kill creatures), a tiny meow would emit from our neighbor’s garden.
 Oh my, this long haired kitten was awesome!
-Felix!
-Welcome!
-(Okay, this blog is not about Felix today!)

-Max, (nope this blog not about you either, meooowww) a dearly beloved yet wild cat, found me ~1987 when I was renting the basement of a brick home in Windsor Heights (it had a pool in the back yard.)
+Max, (nope this blog not about you either, meooowww) a dearly beloved yet wild cat, found me in ~1987 when I was renting the basement of a brick home in Windsor Heights (it had a pool in the back yard.)

 Now, here’s a blog devoted to Alaska.
-She’s the cat who strutted on down the street one Spring evening in 2012 (following my son Jacob and his friend Josh) directly into the house and to a bowl full of cat food.
+She’s the cat who strutted on down the street one Spring evening in 2012 (following my son Jacob and his friend Josh) directly into our house and to a bowl full of cat food.
 Score!

 Even her ears where filthy.
 Jacob named her and she has a middle name too, but I don’t think I should let you on to that just yet!

 AJ & AK bonding!

 ArinJune figured out a way to carry her around in a tote bag (and to this day I often find her lounging in one of these she found!) to feel safe.
 With ongoing rehab, regular vet care, good food and water, and lots and lots of love and attention, she thrives!
 Treats are nice too!